-Ensure prompt identification of people who have or develop an infection so that they receive timely and appropriate treatment to reduce the risk of transmitting infection to other people.
+Ensure prompt identification of people who have or are at risk of developing an infection so that they receive timely and appropriate treatment to reduce the risk of transmitting infection to other people.

 IPNs attend a daily review of laboratory alert organism surveillance attended by Consultant Microbiologists and members of the laboratory team.